C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-history.md

 Mapping an area is a means of accessing, naming, and, in a sense, ruling it.
 This proves particularly important in warfare.
 Precise maps were needed to identify weak points and crucial targets.
 On maps for public use, fortifications and military information often remained invisible, only outlined in vague shapes or blank spaces.
 One could argue due to the cruciality of this information, maps published by administrative authorities are the most precise ones.
 Nevertheless, the existence of precise maps posed the danger of them falling into enemies’ hands.
 So, even with topographic maps by administrative authorities, a critical analysis is needed to understand the content of the map.
 With World War II, a new and powerful tool for surveying became popular: aerial photography.
 Military technology enabled new ways of scouting the surface of the earth for vital infrastructure.
 Moreover, it was used to evaluate damage caused by air raids.

 During World War II, all major belligerent powers pursued aerial reconnaissance, including Germany, Great Britain, the United States of America, and the Soviet Union.
-An important collection of aerial photography is the National Collection of Arial Photography (NCAP), which is digitalising thousands of (British and foreign) photographs and make them available on [their website](https://ncap.org.uk/).
+An important collection of aerial photography is the National Collection of Aerial Photography (NCAP), which is digitalising thousands of (British and foreign) photographs and make them available on [their website](https://ncap.org.uk/).

 Each series of photographs allows us even to track the route of one specific plane during its flight.